MajaAnna/10xdev-project/.ai/api-plan.md

 #### BL-2: Accept Single Flashcard
 ```
 1. Validate front/back according to rules
-2. Determine source:
+2. Validate source is one of: manual, ai_generated, ai_generated_edited
+3. Validate generation_id based on source:
-   - If was_edited = true: source = 'ai_generated_edited'
+   - If source = 'manual': generation_id MUST be null (error if not)
-   - Else: use provided source value
+   - If source = 'ai_generated' or 'ai_generated_edited':
+     - generation_id MUST be provided (error if null)
+     - generation_id MUST exist in database (error if not found)
-3. Insert flashcard with user_id from JWT
+4. Insert flashcard with user_id from JWT and provided source value
-4. If generation_id provided:
+5. If source is AI-generated, update generation record:
-   - If was_edited: INCREMENT generations.accepted_edited_count
+   - If source = 'ai_generated': INCREMENT generations.accepted_unedited_count
-   - Else: INCREMENT generations.accepted_unedited_count
+   - If source = 'ai_generated_edited': INCREMENT generations.accepted_edited_count
-5. Return created flashcard
+6. Return created flashcard
 ```

 #### BL-3: Bulk Accept Flashcards
 ```
+1. Validate generation_id exists in database
-1. Validate all flashcards before creating any
+2. Validate all flashcards before creating any:
+   - Each flashcard must have source = 'ai_generated' or 'ai_generated_edited'
+   - Validate front/back for each flashcard
-2. Start database transaction
+3. Start database transaction
-3. For each flashcard:
+4. For each flashcard:
-   - Determine source based on was_edited flag
-   - Insert flashcard
+   - Insert flashcard with provided source value and generation_id
-4. Update generation record:
+5. Update generation record:
-   - accepted_unedited_count += count(where was_edited = false)
+   - accepted_unedited_count += count(where source = 'ai_generated')
-   - accepted_edited_count += count(where was_edited = true)
+   - accepted_edited_count += count(where source = 'ai_generated_edited')
-5. Commit transaction
+6. Commit transaction
-6. Return all created flashcards
+7. Return all created flashcards
 ```

 #### BL-4: Error Logging